PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnstap.rst

 dnstap Logging Reference
 ========================

-http://dnstap.info is a flexible, structured binary log format for DNS software.
+`dnstap <http://dnstap.info>`__ is a flexible, structured binary log format for DNS software.
 Reader implementations in various languages exist.

+:program:`dnsdist` supports dnstap since version 1.3.0.

 Canonically, dnstap is sent over a FrameStream socket, either a local AF_UNIX (see :func:`newFrameStreamUnixLogger`) or a TCP/IP socket (see :func:`newFrameStreamTcpLogger`).
 As an extension, :program:`dnsdist` can send raw dnstap protobuf messages over a :func:`newRemoteLogger`.